Zhengyi Dao: Post-Han decline

 Celestial Master communities suffered from numerous migrations in the late Three Kingdoms and Five Dynasties and Ten Kingdoms periods.
 Cao Cao resettled them in the north and then they joined mass migrations to the south after the loss of Northern China in 317 to the Uprising of the Five Barbarians.
 In the 5th century Abridged Codes for the Taoist Community, Lu Xiujing laments that Taoist Assemblies no longer observed the proper rules and the position of libationer had become hereditary.
 By the Tang dynasty, the title of Celestial Master had been debased to the point where any prominent Taoist could claim the title.
 Celestial Master priests no longer figured prominently in Taoist texts.

 Mount Longhu

 Emperor Xuanzong (712-756) canonized the first Celestial Master Zhang Daoling during his reign.
 This brought no benefit to the original base of the Celestial Masters in Sichuan, but rather benefited a temple in the Jiangnan area of Jiangxi province.
 This temple was located at Mount Longhu, claimed to be the spot where Zhang Daoling had obtained the Tao, and where his descendants still lived.
-Recognized by the emperor as the legitimate descendants of Zhang Daoling, these new Celestial Masters established a new patriarchy at their base of Longhu Shan.
+Recognized by the emperor as the legitimate descendants of Zhang Daoling, these new Celestial Masters established a new patriarchy at their base at Mount Longhu.